 Tenderers are to identify whether or not the Tenderer is a ‘Reporting Entity’ for the purposes of the Payment Times Procurement Connected Policy (PT PCP) by ticking the appropriate box in the RFT Proforma.

-PAN-EUROPEAN PUBLIC PROCUREMENT ON-LINE (PEPPOL) FRAMEWORK (OPTIONAL)
+Pan-European Public Procurement On-Line (PEPPOL) framework (Optional)

 Note to tenderers: The Commonwealth Pay On-Time Policy imposes obligations on the Commonwealth to make payments within maximum payment terms, which will depend on the applicability of the Pan-European Public Procurement On-Line (PEPPOL) framework.
 The maximum payment term will either be: